mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ## Tooling
 ### CLI
-There is a CLI to do all the stuff you'd expect, but we don't have the infra to build it for all the system configurations And since it's not open source (yet), we can't really put the code out to let people build from source...
+There is a CLI to do all the stuff you'd expect, but we're not ready to release that yet.

 ### Formatter
 We have a fork of Black that supports Mojo that we use in-house.
 I imagine that in due time we'll be releasing this or something like it, or contributing support to upstream Black if they want to add Mojo support.